alongL/modbusServer/README.md

 # usage
 see main.cpp

-start a modbus tcp server,  Add your code in fun() thread. you can write some value to the registers .
+start a modbus tcp server,  Add your code in fun() thread. you can write some value to the registers.

 ```
 void fun(RDSModbusSlave* server)